Mahatma Gandhi lesson: Simple but not simplistic

 In a sense, Gandhi Ji was an embodiment of a global citizen long before today’s commonplace notions of globalisation.
 Our contemporary world, no less Africa, is replete with an uncertain future.
 Partially, this is because of widespread war and violence, extremism and intolerance as well as injustice and inequalities.

-These are the same ills, same societal challenges, which Gandhi confronted in his doctrines of Ahimsa, sathyagrah and swandeshi, non-violence, non-cooperation with oppressors and self-reliance respectively.
+These are the same ills, same societal challenges, which Gandhi confronted in his doctrines of Ahimsa, satyagraha and swadeshi, non-violence, non-cooperation with oppressors and self-reliance respectively.
 Hence, their relevance to our struggling world!

 Therefore, in areas in which currently violence and war is the order of the day, we do not have to fight to be strong.
 Violence begets violence, as Gandhi once said.
 He had a deep and unmatched conviction that there are far so many more options for non-violent resolution of conflicts than there are excuses to cause societal harm, destruction and mayhem emanating from unmitigated ambitions for power and hegemony.